luni/archive-tools/README.md

 Use `--ext EXT` (repeatable, accepts comma-separated values) to provide your own extension list.
 The first `--ext` invocation replaces the defaults; subsequent ones append.

+## Archive inspection (7z / tar / zip)

+Run `./analyze-archive.sh ARCHIVE` to compute the SHA-256 of every entry inside a 7z, tar, or zip file without extracting it.
+The script writes each digest and path to `ARCHIVE.sha256` by default, sorted by path; override the destination with `--output FILE`.
+Add `--quiet` to suppress progress logs.

 ## Decompression